Dane-Dawson/Danes-dunder-mifflin-rails-review/WALKTHROUGH.md

         <li><%= message %></li>
       <% end %>
     </ul>
+    <p>Please adjust your new employee file accordingly and try again! </p>
   </div>
 <% end %>
 ```
+This checks if the employee being sent in has errors (which should only happen if you try to create a new employee and it fails), and, if there are errors, it gives a count of the number of issues and says what they are.

 There we go!
 That should be all the deliverables!